 A. Personal Information

-When you contact us or request services, we may collect:
+When you contact us or request services, we collect:

 Information provided in appointment or inquiry forms